baileywall/baileywall.github.io/README.md

 June 2020 - July 2024

-* Managed a team of 6 engineers and 2 designers responsible for building an Association Management System (member dues processing, system of record, online community and events platform) and worked with sales / customer success to decide what to build
+* Managed a team of 6 engineers and 2 designers responsible for building an Association Management System (dues processing, system of record, online community + events)

+* Routinely met with company leadership (CEO, sales, customer success) and solicited customer feedback to determine and adjust the product roadmap

+* Redefined association and user-level privacy controls to better suit customer needs and to allow for more flexible community access controls

+* Expanded the events offering to support external platforms and in-person venues, as well as custom registration requirements

-* Designed and developed a website builder for Association Admins
+* Designed, implemented, and deployed many core features on a MongoDB, GraphQL (Apollo), Next.js, React, Heroku stack: a post feed, a website builder for Association Admins, and a navigation overhaul to support the new websites

+* Led the codebase migration from single-tenant to multi-tenant and enabled customer success to create customers (one click) rather than engineers (~2 hour task)

+* Removed all instances of uploading files via the api server and replaced them with uploading files to S3 with pre-signed URLs

+* Introduced scalars into our GraphQL api for date, rich text, and money types

 #### [Zume Pizza](https://en.wikipedia.org/wiki/Zume) (Full-stack Software Engineer)